carun/azure-devops-docs/docs/user-guide/about-azure-devops-services-tfs.md

 ## Reporting

-Azure DevOps Services and Azure DevOps Server offer a many tools that give you insight into the progress and quality of your software projects.
+Azure DevOps Services and Azure DevOps Server offer many tools that give you insight into the progress and quality of your software projects.
 Included are the following tools:

 - [Dashboards](../report/dashboards/dashboards.md) and lightweight [charts](../report/dashboards/charts.md) that are available in both the cloud and on-premises platforms.
 These tools are easy to set up and use.